grunwaldlab/Reproducible-science-in-R/README.md

 # Reproducible-science-in-R

-This site provides information on conducting reproducible science using the R language.
+*Zachary Foster,Zhian N. Kamvar, and  Niklaus J. Gr&uuml;nwald*

+Welcome!
+This primer provides a concise introduction to conducting reproducible science in R. While this primer does not require extensive knowledge of programming in R, the user is expected to install R and all packages required for this primer.

 # Chapters